entropicalabs/entropica_qaoa/PackageOutline.md

     The paper "Visualizing the Loss Landscape of Neural Nets" may serve as a guide.
     The Hessian of the unknown loss function is determined by automatic differentiation.
     """

+def PlotEquivalentAnnealingPath():

+    """
+    For a given QAOA instance and a set of angles (gamma and beta), this will plot the eigenstate populations as a function of time by converting the QAOA pulse sequence into an equivalent annealing path, just as JL has done in his work following the method from the Lukin paper.
+    """